KevinWorkman/HappyCoding/tutorials/javascript/_posts/2017-01-09-libraries.md

 </html>
 ```

-{% include codepen-new.html slug-hash="PobMamd" height="300" %}
+{% include codepen-new.html slug-hash="xxRvzrg" height="300" %}

 ![beautiful alert](/tutorials/javascript/images/libraries-5.png)

 # Consulting Documentation

-Even after you find a library, learning how to use it might seem a little overwhelming: how do you know what objects and functions are offered by a library?
+Even after you find a library, learning how to use it might seem a little overwhelming: how do you know what variables and functions are offered by a library?
 How do you know what code you should write to make something happen?

 Figuring out the answers to those questions is a huge part of coding.
 So if you feel confused, that's normal!
 Here are a few tips to help you through the process: